Best Place to Stay in Atlanta: Best Areas & Accommodation

 Ready to find the best Atlanta accommodation?
 Here are my top picks in each neighborhood.

-This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
-Please read full disclosure for more information.
+This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links at no extra cost to you.
+Please read the full disclosure for more information.

-Atlanta Accommodation Quick Guide
+Top Atlanta Accommodation—Quick Guide

 If you’re in a time crunch and need to find accommodation quickly, here are my top choices around the city:

-Mid-range—Residence Inn by Marriott Atlanta Buckhead: I recommend this place if you’re traveling with friends or a large group as they only offer suites.
+Mid-range—Residence Inn by Marriott Atlanta Buckhead: I recommend this place if you’re traveling with friends or a large group, as they only offer suites.
 All have pull-out sofas in the sitting room, a kitchen, and free Wi-Fi.
 They have a free hot breakfast and free snacks in the lounge every evening.

 Luxury—Four Seasons Hotel Atlanta: This is the place to be if you want luxury.
 It’s only a mile from the Atlanta Botanical Gardens and a 10-minute walk to Piedmont Park.
 All the rooms have marble bathrooms, private terraces, and whirlpool tubs.
 The lounge is super chic and has a large wine selection.